SEIR-7-06/React-Hooks-Intro/README.md

 Capabilities such as the ability to:

-- Remember and update state.
+- Store and update state.
 - Run code in a way similar to using lifecycle methods.

 > IMPORTANT:  Hooks are backward-compatible and can be used side-by-side with classes and existing code so you can start using them gradually when you feel the urge to do so.